mila-iqia/spr/README.md

 The file `ms_run_pizero.yaml` contains the required YAML setup to run the project on Philly.

 ## Usage:
+The default branch for the latest and stable changes is `master`.
+Features we are trying live in a feature branch and merged back to master when they seem to work.

 * Sample run script
 ```bash
 python -m scripts.run_pizero --grayscale --game ms_pacman --num-envs 64